dc4420/website/about.md

 ## Dates

 Meetings are normally the last Tuesday of the month, except December.
+Talks start at 7:30pm, but we have the room from about 6:30pm.
+We recommend turning up a little early to grab a drink and settle in.

 New attendees welcome, just come along!
 (There are no entry fees, and no tickets to book.)